Filing a Grievance in the TDCJ Prisons

 Before a grievance is actually filed try what is known as “informal resolution”.
 This is simply talking with prison staff about the problem.
 If you do not receive an acceptable response, then move on to the formal grievance process.

-Step One – File a Grievance
+Step One of the Grievance Process

 - Get a grievance form from TDCJ as well as any rules or policies regarding the grievance process.
-The forms should be available in the law library or your housing unit.
+The forms should be available in the law library and/or your housing unit.
 If you can’t find the forms you can ask to see someone in the administrative offices to obtain these.

 - Follow these guidelines when you write your grievance: